What Life is Like for a New Parent

 Caring for Your Baby

 In the book, we cover some of the common newborn procedures, here is more information on medical care for newborns.
 If you’re feeling concerned about your baby’s health, and considering calling their doctor, it’s helpful to gather your information in advance, and have somewhere to write notes: our worksheet for calling baby’s doctor can help.
 After baby is born, it can be helpful at times to track their daily cycles, so we created a chart for tracking baby’s sleep/wake cycles.
-And here are links to helpful resources about new babies.
+And here are links to helpful resources about new babies, child care basics and how to choose a child care option, and a video on a helpful double swaddle technique.

-We cover breastfeeding in depth in our book, and cover the basics of all infant feeding.
-Here’s a collection of helpful breastfeeding resources, in case you need to know more.
+We cover breastfeeding/ chestfeeding in depth in our book, and cover the basics of all infant feeding.
+Here’s a collection of helpful feeding resources, in case you need to know more, which includes links to lots of helpful video clips of latch, hand expression and more.

 When You’re Pregnant Again